Reviving Populations & Empowering Women

 In 2010, Fabien began work in El Salvador, collaborating with VIVAZUL (Live Blue), an El Salvadorian conservation organization dedicated to protecting sea turtles.
-With the Ocean Learning Center, he focused efforts on restoring sea turtle populations with the tortuguero communities in El Salvador.
+He focused efforts on restoring sea turtle populations with the tortuguero communities in El Salvador.

 The FCOLC established hatcheries for rescued eggs and developed alternative sources of income for the local community while extending the outreach via educational programs to help save and release as many hatchlings as possible in multiple locations in El Salvador.